-Chart your menstrual cycles and associated symptoms for a few months.
+- Chart menstrual cycles and associated symptoms for a few months.
 On a calendar or an electronic device, record when your period starts and stops and how your cervical mucus looks.
-Make note of days when you and your partner have intercourse.
+Make note of days when you and your partner have sex.

-Make a list of any medications, vitamins, herbs or other supplements you take.
+- Make a list of all medications, vitamins, herbs or other supplements you take.
 Include the doses and how often you take them.

-Bring previous medical records.
-Your doctor will want to know what tests you've had and what treatments you've already tried.
+- Bring previous medical records.
+Your doctor will want to know what tests you've had and what treatments you've tried.

-Bring a notebook or electronic device with you.
+- Bring a notebook or electronic device with you.
 You may receive a lot of information at your visit, and it can be difficult to remember everything.

-Think about what questions you'll ask.
+- Think about what questions you'll ask.
 List the most important questions first to be sure that they get answered.

 Some basic questions to ask include:

-When and how often should we have intercourse if we hope to conceive?
+- When and how often should we have sex if we hope to conceive?

-Are there any lifestyle changes we can make to improve the chances of getting pregnant?
+- Are there lifestyle changes we can make to improve the chances of getting pregnant?

-Do you recommend any testing?
+- Do you recommend testing?
 If so, what kind?

-Are medications available that might improve the ability to conceive?
+- Are medications available that might improve the ability to conceive?

-What side effects can the medications cause?
+- What side effects can the medications cause?

-Would you explain our treatment options in detail?
+- Would you explain our treatment options in detail?

-What treatment do you recommend in our situation?
+- What treatment do you recommend in our situation?

-What's your success rate for assisting couples in achieving pregnancy?
+- What's your success rate for assisting couples in achieving pregnancy?

-Do you have any brochures or other printed materials that we can have?
+- Do you have brochures or other printed materials we can have?

-What websites do you recommend visiting?
+- What websites do you recommend?